Skip to main content

 Further Appeals and State Court: Months

 If your initial appeal fails, you can continue to file appeals to different levels of review.
 How many levels of appeal are available depends on your state.
 Once you have exhausted your appeals in the state unemployment process, you can appeal to the state court system.
-You will likely need an attorney in the appeals process, which can be costly and time-consuming.
+You will likely need a lawyer in the appeals process, which can be costly and time-consuming.

 Receiving Unemployment Benefits: One to 26 Weeks